 How do you dig up garlic?
 Just rip it out?

 Um, no. Don't harvest your garlic by trying to pull and manhandle it out of the ground.
-Dig it.
-Otherwise you may break the head apart.
+Dig it with a shovel, pulling up slightly on the neck like I show you in this post.

 What kind of dehydrator do you use?